 17 Therefore he was obligated in all things to be made like his brothers, that he might become a merciful and faithful high priest in things pertaining to God, to make atonement for the sins of the people.

 18 For in that he himself has suffered being tempted, he is able to help those who are tempted.

-According to the doctrine, Jesus has two nature, man and God.
+According to the doctrine, Jesus has two natures, man and God.
 To function on earth, this dual nature doctrine explains that Jesus gave up divinity in order to be a man on earth.
-This This doctrine was confirmed by the Council of Chalcedon in 451 because otherwise
+This doctrine was confirmed by the Council of Chalcedon in 451 because otherwise

 Christianity would be in great doctrinal problems; A God cannot die.
 Therefore, it was explained that Jesus died as a man and took up his divinity in his resurrection.
 Here’s how to interpret the following Philippine paragraph:

 Phl 2:6 who, existing in the form of God, didn’t consider it robbery to be equal with God, 7 but emptied himself, taking the form of a servant, being made in the likeness of men.

 8 And being found in human form, he humbled himself, becoming obedient to death, yes, the death of the cross.
 9 Therefore God also highly exalted him, and gave to him the name which is above every name; 10 that at the name of Jesus every knee should bow, of those in heaven, those on earth, and those under the earth, 11 and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.